88-degrees/Book-of-Changes/appendix01s2.md

 Paragraph 4 illustrates the importance of doing things according to rule by reference to the operations of nature and the enactments and institutions of sage rulers.

+<a name="fn_185"></a>[263:LXI](#fr_185)

-263:LXI 1.
-The structure of the lineal figure which is here insisted on has been pointed out in explaining the Thwan.
+1. The structure of the lineal figure which is here insisted on has been pointed out in explaining the Thwan.
 On what is further said as to the attributes of the trigrams and their effect, Khăng-žze observes:--'We have in the sincerity shown in the upper trigram superiors condescending to those below them in accordance with their peculiarities, and we have in that of the lower those below delighted to follow their superiors.
 The combination of these two things leads to the transformation of the country and state.'

-Paragraph 2.
+2. Paragraph 2.
 The two divided lines in the middle of the figure are supposed to give the semblance of an empty boat, and an p.
 264 empty boat, it is said (with doubtful truth), is not liable to be upset.
 The trigram Sun symbolises both wind and wood.

 A good commentary on paragraph 3 is supplied in many passages of 'the Doctrine of the Mean,' e. g. chap.
 20. 18:--'Sincerity is the way of Heaven.
 The attainment of sincerity is the way of men.'

-264:LXII Paragraph 1.
+<a name="fn_186"></a>[264:LXII](#fr_186) Paragraph 1.
 That the small lines exceed the others appears at a glance.
 The intimation of progress and attainment is less clear.
 Compare the first paragraph of Appendix I to hexagram 33.

 'The requirements of the time' in paragraph 2 cannot make p.
 265 right wrong or wrong right; but they may modify the conventional course to be taken in any particular case.